One Unified Platform for spend management and proactive control

 4. Zero Integration With Your ERP or Accounting System

-Data entered into a spreadsheet must be manually re-keyed into your ERP, MYOB, Xero, or accounting system.
+Data entered into a spreadsheet must be manually re-keyed into your accounting system.
 This double-handling creates errors and means your general ledger is always behind.
 Over half (51%) of Australian businesses report spending more than half their time on manual spend management operations.

 5. No Fraud Detection or Audit Trail

 Spreadsheets have no built-in duplicate detection, no anomaly alerts, and no tamper-evident log.
 A cell can be edited without any record of who changed it or when.
-For businesses subject to audit, this is a significant compliance risk.
+This is a significant compliance risk during audit periods.

 The table below shows exactly where spreadsheets fall short against purpose-built spend management software across the capabilities that matter most to ANZ finance teams.